kibum-moon/blog/content/home/experience.md

   (Project) Developed Recommendation Systems based on ML/DL
 * One of two representative programs of Korea University for _the_ _(government-funded) University Innovation Support Project_.

-  <br>(Project) Early Prediction Model of Academic Achievement and Mental Health of College Students Based on Deep Neural Networks Using Online Learning Big Data
+  (Project) Early Prediction Model of Academic Achievement and Mental Health of College Students Based on Deep Neural Networks Using Online Learning Big Data

   location: Seoul
   title: Data Scientist